-We are externally managed by our investment advisor, Gladstone Management Corporation (the "Adviser"), a SEC registered investment adviser and an affiliate of ours, pursuant to an investment advisory and management agreement (the "Advisory Agreement").
+We are externally managed by our investment advisor, Gladstone Management Corporation (our "Adviser"), an SEC registered investment adviser and an affiliate of ours, pursuant to an investment advisory and management agreement (the "Advisory Agreement").
 The Adviser manages our investment activities.
-Our Board of Directors, which is composed of a majority of directors independent from us, supervises such investment activities.
-We have also entered into an administration agreement (the "Administration Agreement") with Gladstone Administration, LLC (the "Administratior"), an affiliate of ours and the Adviser, whereby we pay separately for administrative services.
+Our Board of Directors, which is composed of a majority of independent directors, supervises such investment activities.
+We have also entered into an administration agreement (the "Administration Agreement") with Gladstone Administration, LLC (our "Administratior"), an affiliate of ours and the Adviser, whereby we pay separately for administrative services.